 The burners should be operated to provide uniform heat distribution inside the furnace with flames that are appropriate in shape under all operating conditions.
+Flame shape is important but varies considerably with reformer box and burner design.
 All burners should remain in service under normal operating conditions.
+Inspectors should be aware of the appropriate flame shape and color for the burner that is in use.

-The burners should be visually inspected on a regular basis, typically daily, to determine if the flames are impinging (touching) on the furnace tubes and to assess the flame colour, stability (see 4.2), and shape.
+The burners should be visually inspected on a regular basis, typically daily, to determine if the flames are impinging (touching) on the furnace tubes and to assess the flame color, stability (see 4.2), and shape.
 Flame impingement is one of the major causes of damage to a reformer furnace tube.
 If impingement is noticed, the burner should be adjusted or turned off without delay.